Jacobs-University/eyden-tracer-05/README.md

 Now we will incorporate stochastic raytracing for simulation of glossy surfaces.
 In particular we will develop a new shader: ```CShaderGlossy```  wich will make use of a random samples generator.

 To implement the shader follow the steps:
-1. Study a draft of the class ```CShaderGlossy``` in **ShaderGlossy.h** file.
-It is derived from ```CShaderPhong``` class and ìts implementation is based on the ```CShaderMirror``` class from previous assignments.
+1. Study a draft of the class ```CShaderGlossy``` in **ShaderGlossy.h**.
+It is derived from ```CShaderPhong``` class and its implementation is based on the ```CShaderMirror``` class from previous assignments.
 In the ```CShaderGlossy::shade(const Ray& ray)``` method you will find an implementation which mixes 50% of the Phong shader color and 50% of the reflected light.
 This implementation imitates a perfectly smooth surface and results in the first image below.
-In contrast to the Phong shader, glossy shader takes two additional arguments on construction:
+In contrast to the Phong shader, the glossy shader constructor takes two additional arguments:
     * ```float glossiness``` which should control the level of glossiness: 1 - Perfect glossiness and 0 - Diffuse glossiness (see images below), and
     * ``` ptr_sampler_t pSampler```pointer to the sampler object.
 2. Uncomment the code for problem 3 in **main.cpp** and render an image with 4 glossy rays, 4 shadow rays and 4 primary rays per pixel.
-You should achive an image, corresponding to the perfect reflection below.
+You should achive an image, corresponding to the perfect reflection depicted below.
-    > **Note:** Using 4 glossy rays, 4 shadow rays and 4 primary rays per pixel will result in average in 64 rays per pixel, which may cause long rendering time (10 - 60 seconds).
-If the rendering time exceeds 60 seconds, you may replace the dragon solid with a sphere primitive (with the same shader) in order to speed up rendering.
+    > **Note:** Using 4 glossy rays, 4 shadow rays and 4 primary rays per pixel will result in approximately 64 rays per pixel, which may cause long rendering time (10 - 60 seconds).
+If the rendering time exceeds 60 seconds on your machine, you may replace the dragon solid with a sphere primitive (with the same shader) in order to speed up rendering.
 3. Modify ```CShaderGlossy::shade(const Ray& ray)``` to use random samples and ```m_glossiness``` parameter.
-Your goal is to achieve "Normal glossiness" and "Diffuse glossiness" renders from images below.
+Your goal is to achieve "Normal glossiness" and "Diffuse glossiness" renders as depicted below.
 In order to do that proceed as follows:
     * Perform transformation of the random variables from sampler object which samples a unit sqhare to sample a unit hemisphere
-    * Transform the samples from their coordinate system (_e.g_ in the lecture examples we had z axis looking to the top) to the object's (in our case it is floor object, where y axis looking to the top) coordinate system
+    * Transform the samples from their coordinate system (_e.g_ in the lecture examples we had z axis looking to the top) to the object's (in our case it is floor object, where y axis looking to the top) coordinate system.
-    * Deviate the normal according to the random direction at the hemisphere in a loop
+    * Deviate the normal to look at the random location at the hemisphere.
-    * Trace the reflected rays, derived in respect to the deviated normal and then average the results
+    * Trace a number of reflected rays, derived in respect to the deviated normal and then average the results.
+The number of reflection rays is equal to number of random samples.
-    * In order to control the glossiness level, you need to perform a second transformation of the random variables: try to derive such transformation, whch will depend on the ```m_glossiness``` parameter:
+    * In order to control the glossiness level, you need to perform a second transformation of the random variables: try to derive such transformation yourself, whch will depend on the ```m_glossiness``` parameter:
-        * if the ```m_glossiness``` parameter is equal to zero - you need to achieve a uniformly sample hemisphere
+        * if the ```m_glossiness``` parameter is equal to zero - you need to achieve a uniformly sample hemisphere.
+Take into account that reflected ray may go undet the surfaces.
         * if the ```m_glossiness``` parameter is equal to one - you need to achieve samples, which more probably lie on top of the hemisphere - thus the normal will have a minor probability to deviate, and all reflected rays will match the perfectly reflected ray.
             > **Note:** Recal the difference between uniform sampling and cosine-weighted sampling from the lecture.
 Elaborate on the way to force the sample to conentrate closer to the top of the hemisphere.
     * If everything is implemented correctly, you should achieve the following results, depending on the ```m_glossiness``` parameter: